dsaw/Make-Me-Unsee-This/README.md

 Sometimes you just want a nicer browsing experience.

 ## Development
+- Install the dependencies
+`npm install`
-Extension uses Webpack.
-Edit the code in `source`.
+- Edit the code in `source` during development.
-Once done, run `yarn run build`.
+- Once done, run
+  `yarn run build`.
-Then load the `distribution` in Chrome.
+- To test, load the `distribution` folder in the browser.

 ### Date